xcbhx/where-to-next/README.md

 # Where To Next?

-## *Where To Next is a blog site that allows users to create traveling posting that is shared with other viewers.*
+## *Where To Next is a dynamic blog site that empowers users to craft captivating travel posts, sharing their adventures and experiences with a global community of fellow travelers and enthusiastic readers.
+Join us in exploring the world, one story at a time.*
 <br>

 ### [CLICK TO DEMO](https://where-to-next-blog.herokuapp.com/)